christrees/blog/farm/llc.md

     - LLC asset buy and sell approval
     - Partner voting and investment share exchange approval
     - Accountant manager approval
-- LLC meets to elect Rental Manager and applies for loan to pay for improvements and operational cost for the  year (est 50K - 175K)
+- LLC meets to elect Rental Manager and applies for loan to pay for improvements and operational cost for the  year.
-- Contribution value (est 325K) and Loan (est 50K) brings net assets of LLC to 375K / 375 share investment
+- Contribution value (est 325K) and Cash (est 50K) brings net assets of LLC to 375K / 375 shares
   - Carla  125 shares (loan debt share)
   - Chris  125 shares (loan debt share)
   - Carol  125 shares (loan debt share)
-- The intention is to removes members from direct ownership liablity.
+- The intention is to protect members from direct ownership liablity.
+- The intention is to re-invest revenue into maintainance and capital improvements.
 - LLC is responsible for capital improvements.
 - LLC is responsible for operational costs.